-Okay, so we've told you a bit about what Weebly is and how it works, as well as how much Weebly costs to use.
-Now we’ll look at what sets Weebly apart from some other services like it, both in how it’s better and in how it’s worse.
+Okay, so now you know what Weebly is and how it works.
+Next, we’ll look at what sets Weebly.com apart from some other services like it, both in how it’s better and in how it’s worse.

-- Simple drag-and-drop functions -- Weebly doesn’t require you to know anything about HTML or CSS coding in order to build a website.
+- Simple drag-and-drop functions — Weebly doesn’t require you to know anything about HTML or CSS coding in order to build a website.
 It works more like a desktop publishing program; just point, click, drag, and drop to add and edit elements on your website!
 Of course, if you do know how to code, you can add custom-coded elements in as well!

-Change templates at any time -- Are you working on your website and don’t really dig the way it’s laid out so far?
+- Change templates at any time — Are you working on your website and don’t really dig the way it’s laid out so far?
 No problem!
 You can switch the theme of your website at any time, and Weebly will re-tool what you have so far to fit with your new template.

-Need a paid subscription for upgraded features -- As with most similar websites of its kind, Weebly requires you to pay an upgrade subscription fee in order to access some of its premium features.
+- Need a paid subscription for upgraded features — As with most similar websites of its kind, Weebly requires you to pay an upgrade subscription fee in order to access some of its premium features.
 These include putting a shop on your website to sell things with, as well as gaining more memory space to store images, videos, and audio files that you upload as part of your website.

 Weebly is one of the easiest website-building sites to use on the market today.
 It can be used for free if you don’t mind certain restrictions, and its upgraded features are very reasonably priced.
-It also has the advantage of making otherwise cumbersome clean-up tasks -- such as changing your website’s template or deleting your account -- easy to do by taking care of the heavy lifting for you.
+It also has the advantage of making otherwise cumbersome clean-up tasks — such as changing your website’s template or deleting your account — easy to do by taking care of the heavy lifting for you.
 The main downside of Weebly is that its actual interface isn’t all that free-form, and that can make it a bit cumbersome to use (although it should also make sure that things don’t get too messy).

 Anyway, that’s our opinion on what Weebly is like.
 But if you want to form your own thoughts on it, then why not go ahead and try it?
 It’s free, after all, so you really have nothing to lose!
 Our next tutorial will give you a quick tour of how to use Weebly.